LMS-SLNCity/LMS-SLNCity_V2/QUICK-TEST.md

-# 🚀 LAZY LOADING TEST (3 minutes)
+# 🚀 TRUE LAZY LOADING TEST (3 minutes)

-## ⚠️ MAJOR CHANGE: Now Using Lazy Loading!
+## ⚠️ MAJOR CHANGE: Component-Level Lazy Loading!

 **What changed:**
 - ❌ OLD: Load ALL data on login (15+ API calls)
+- ❌ PREVIOUS FIX: Load data when view changes (still 15+ calls on login)
-- ✅ NEW: Load data ONLY when you navigate to a view (4-6 API calls per view)
+- ✅ NEW: Load data ONLY when component mounts (0 calls on login!)

 ---